-In this example, the execution sequence of the run-time static initialization is:
+In this example, the execution sequence of the runtime static initialization is:

 - 1. Static initialization with priority 1000 from file First.C - 2.
-Static initialization with priority 2000 from file Second.C - 3.
-Static initialization with priority 3000 from file First.C sequence sequence syntax left column Must be greater than zero but less than 32 754.
-The left column should be less than the right column.
+Static initialization with priority 2000 from file Second .
+C - 3.
+Static initialization with priority 3000 from file First.C sequence sequence syntax left column right column